n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Freshdesk/README.md

 ### 2. Freshdesk node

 1. First of all, you'll have to enter credentials for the Freshdesk node.
 You can find out how to do that [here](../../../credentials/Freshdesk/README.md).
-2. Select 'Create' from the *Operation* dropdown.
 2. Select 'Email' from the *Requester Identification* dropdown.
-4. Enter the requester email in the *Value* field.
+3. Enter the requester email in the *Value* field.
-3. Select 'Open' from the *Status* Dropdown.
+4. Select 'Open' from the *Status* Dropdown.
 5. Click on *Execute Node* to run the workflow.